-We spent 3 days (plus 1 travel day) in Hualien and used this relaxed city as a base to explore the famous Taroko Gorge and the gorgeous Qingshui Cliffs.
+Hualien is a city located on the beautiful east coast of Taiwan.
+We spent 3 days in Hualien and used this relaxed city as a base to explore the famous Taroko Gorge and the gorgeous Qingshui Cliffs.

-- A map and list of things to do in Hualien
+- A map and list of things to see in Hualien

 - Our Hualien travel budget